datkk06/OpenStack-Tutorial/Content/working-neutron.md

+###Tenant Netwoks Scenario
+The basic Neutron configuration uses tenant networks to provide internet access to the instances through an external physical network.
+All traffic coming from/to the Compute nodes is routed through the Network node that is attached on the external network.
+In this sections we are going to implement the basic scenario by configuring the tenant and the external networks.

-###Configure the external network
+####Configure the external network
 In the basic networking scenario with a single flat external network, only administrative users can manage external networks because they use the physical network infrastructure.
-In this example, we are going to create a shared external network to be used by all tenants.

-On the Control node, login as ``admin`` Keystone user and create the external network
+On the Control node, login as ``admin`` user and create the external network
 ```
 # source keystonerc_admin
 # neutron net-create external-flat-network \